 Consider, for example, the Cowardly Lion.

-And in that simple, utterly reductive dilemma, there’s the stuff of story: Conflict.
-Tension.
-Narrative Energy.
-This single defining characteristic propels the Cowardly Lion’s entire story line.
+Not only does this characteristic drive the lion’s decision to accompany Dorothy to Oz, exploration of this seemingly simple characteristic is enough to drive the Cowardly Lion’s entire storyline.
 What does it mean to be a coward?
-How does it impact his daily life?
-How does it limit his vision for his future?
-Sure, he wants courage, but is he even brave enough to travel to Oz?
+How does it impact him in his daily life?
+How does this understanding of himself limit his vision for his own future?
+Is he even brave enough to travel to Oz?

 Consider this scenario: Dorothy is trapped in the witch’s castle and the Cowardly Lion must decide whether or not to try to save her.
 He really wants to save her — what a good friend she has been! — but does he have the courage to do it?

 Imagine him standing tormented at the castle’s entrance, steeling himself to run inside, to brave those terrifying flying monkeys and rescue his new friend.